Jack Gargan (politician)

-John Gargan (October 20, 1930 – November 4, 2018) was an American financial consultant who became the second chairman of the Reform Party (after Russ Verney) started by Ross Perot.
-He was ousted from this position by a 109–31 vote in February 2000.
-He asked his supporters to boycott the illegally-called convention.
-He is also known for the creation of Throw the Hypocritical Rascals Out (T.H.R.O.), an organization whose platform was to vote out all incumbent members of congress and to set term limits on all members of Congress.
+John "Jack" Gargan (October 20, 1930 – November 4, 2018) was an American financial consultant who became the second chairman of the Reform Party (after Russ Verney) started by Ross Perot.
+He is also known for the creation of Throw the Hypocritical Rascals Out (T.H.R.O.), an organization whose platform was to vote out all incumbent members of Congress and to set term limits on all members of Congress.
 He is considered the "father" of the American term limits movement.

-Life and career
+Early life and career

 John "Jack" Gargan was born in Philadelphia, Pennsylvania on October 20, 1930.
-Gargan graduated from Prospect Park High School in June, 1948.
+Gargan graduated from Prospect Park High School in June 1948.
 In 2002 he and his brother Jim were two of the twenty graduates chosen to be in the Prospect Park High School (1932–1952) Hall of Fame.
 He joined the Pennsylvania National Guard, 111th Regimental Combat Team in October of 1947.
 He served in the US Navy and was honorably discharged in July.
 1952.
 He then served in the US Army and was honorably discharged in July 1954.

-Following his service in the military, Gargan attended Birmingham-Southern College and graduated in March, 1957 with a degree in Business Administration.
+Following his service in the military, Gargan attended Birmingham-Southern College and graduated in March 1957 with a degree in Business Administration.
 After graduation, he moved to Florida and attended Stetson University College of Law in 1970.

 Gargan had a career as an insurance agent and financial consultant since 1957 as well as a professional handwriting analyst since 1962.
 He was an adjunct professor of Finance from 1970 until 1986 at Hillsboro Community College in Tampa, Florida.
 He was recognized by the Chicago Board of Trade as one of the "outstanding instructors in finance in the USA".